2stacks/2stacks.github.io/_posts/2019-05-24-rancher-2-and-letsencrypt.md

 -------------------
 ### Deploy a Test Workload

-I chose to deploy an nginx container as a test since it provides the deafault server and nginx welcome page without any configuration.
+I chose to deploy an nginx container as a test since it provides the default server and nginx welcome page without any configuration.

 From the `Workloads` section of your chosen Rancher Project click the `Deploy` button.
 Give the workload a name, choose